SeatPlan Logo

 Theatregoers looking for a hilarious night out should catch the Olivier Award-winning comedy, The Play That Goes Wrong, where everything that can go wrong does!
 Mischief Theatre has had several hits in the West End, but this laugh-out-loud gem remains their most popular show.

 Or why not check out some nostalgic screen-to-stage capers with I'm Sorry, Prime Minister, the last instalment of the hit political satire?
-It plays in the West End in early 2026.
+It plays in the West End from spring 2026.

 Where can I buy tickets to London plays?